Being a Breast Milk Donor

 Two years prior, I was exclusively pumping for my firstborn due to latch issues.
 I would pump enough milk for four feedings during just one pumping session.
 I thought this was completely normal, as nobody had told me any different.

 At the time, I had no idea what I had experienced was an oversupply of breast milk due to hyperlactation syndrome.
-Ultimately, I bought a deep freezer and froze my extra breast milk to save for my son in the event I decided to give up on pumping, which I eventually did.
+Ultimately, I bought a deep freezer and froze my extra breast milk.
+The plan was to save for my son in the event I decided to give up on pumping, which I eventually did.

 Breastfeeding the second go around was a completely different experience than the first time.
 Finally I had a baby who latched to nurse.
 It was still a struggle though, even with the help of a nipple shield and other feeding contraptions.